-Of communication and in their experience with different forms of engagement.
+Cultures can differ in their norms of communication and in their experience with different forms of engagement.
 We found that some countries and stakeholders are less familiar with completing surveys online, and were less accessible via email.

-To prevent this having a negative effect on participation, utilising several forms of communication, such as phone or postal surveys and direct face-to-face contact can be more effective.
+To prevent this having a negative effect on participation, utilising several forms of communication, such as phone or postal surveys and direct face-to-face contact, can be more effective.